 Using the expertise of our Fellows, members, and the wider research community, we are able to produce information papers on emerging issues where policy will benefit from being informed by research.
-These papers are designed to contribute scientific advice to help policy-makers and to inform the public debate.
+Information papers are designed to contribute scientific advice to help policy-makers and to inform the public debate.